 Other interest-bearing deposits consist of certificates of deposit and are carried at cost.
+All certificates of deposits mature within three years.

 Securities

 Debt securities that management has the positive intent and ability to hold to maturity are classified as held to maturity and recorded at amortized cost.
 Securities not classified as held to maturity are classified as available-for-sale and are carried at fair value, with unrealized gains and losses reported in other comprehensive income (loss).
 Amortization of premiums and accretion of discounts are recognized in interest income using the interest method over the estimated lives of the securities.
 Gains and losses on the sale of securities are recorded on the trade date and determined using the specific-identification method.